-Our concert series is a wonderful opportunity for outreach and evangelism in the Richmond community and beyond, drawing hundreds of people to Grace and Holy Trinity each year for the concerts and special worship services.
+Our concert series draws hundreds of people to Grace and Holy Trinity each year for the concerts and special worship services.
+Join us!

 Dr. Elizabeth Melcher Davis currently serves as Associate to the Rector for Music Ministries at Grace and Holy Trinity Episcopal Church.
 Read more about Dr. Melcher Davis.

 If you like to sing, or play an instrument, please join one of our choirs.
 Everyone is welcome to join.
 Previous musical experience is not necessary.
 New members can join at any time.
 If you are interested in joining a choir, please email Beth Davis or call 804-359-5628 ext.
 18.

 We have two children’s choirs: the Grace & Holy Angels Choir (3rd-8th grades) and the Lightshine Choir (Pre-k through 2nd grade).

 The two children’s choirs will rehearse on Sundays in alternating months and sing every other month at the 8:45 a.m.
 CrossRoads worship service.
 The choirs are directed by Abigail Stinnett.
 Please contact Beth Melcher Davis at (804) 359-5628, ext.
 18, if your child is interested in joining.

 The choir is comprised of singers and instrumentalists of all ages.
 They lead the music weekly at the 8:45 a.m.
 CrossRoads worship service.
 They rehearse on Sundays at 8:00 a.m.